kavingraj/cse15l-lab-reports/LabReport1.md

 - **We will first start by installing VScode**

-We will wanna install VScode using this [link.](https://code.visualstudio.com/download)
+We will want to install VScode using this [link.](https://code.visualstudio.com/download)
 ![image](Screenshot_20230116_054304.png)
 Choose the download that works for the device you are using and wait for it to download.